ashutoshmjain/homepage/_posts/2017-07-25-Gita-and-Faith.md

 `Nishkam Karma` means actions without any expectation. `Satvik` , `Rajas` as well as `Tamas` actions, all have expectations tied to it.
 In fact anything you do beyond `swadharma` must have a solid incentive for change.
 Why else would you do it?
 Thus normally very strong desires lead to `Karma` (good or bad).
 Accordingly you manifest new stuff and change yourself (good or bad).
 And manifestations continues to increase in complexity.

 	`Nishkam Karma` (a deed that's neither `Swadhrma` nor done out of any desire) stabilizes the growth.
-And as proportion of `Nishkam` increases your in ypur `Swadharma`, manifestation starts gradually receding.
+And as proportion of `Nishkam` increases your in your `Swadharma`, manifestation starts gradually receding.
 This journey from zero `Nishkam` to say 90% Nishkam is called `Nishkam Karm Yoga`.
 Gita does say that with a living body, you can never attain 100 % `Nishkam Yoga`.
 Obviously cuz manifestation will cease to exist for you.
 That stage is normally referred to as `Moksha` - meaning exit from circle of life and death.
+Important to distingusih `Nishkam Karma` from inaction.
+Inaction is a `Tamsik Karma`.

 # `Prakriti and Purush`
 The complete set of all `Bhootas` , their `Swadharmas` , their `Buddhi` and `Karmas` represent something called `Prakriti`.
 Generally speaking all that is manifested and its collective nature is `Prakriti`.
 Complementary to `Prakriti` is `Purush` - the potential at source and sitting in small buckets in all the `Bhootas`.
 	`Prakriti` and `Pusrush` are eternal.
 Neither is good or bad.
 There is no beginning or end to their existence.
 It is the `Maya` that causes all the troubles :-)

+>From science standpoint , imagine `Prakriti` as all the observable universe (and multiverses if they exist).
+And `Purush` as the energy that has potential to  convert into matter.
+May be dark energy :-).
+If a universe gets to big crunch , all that is left is energy.
+Energy converts into matter with big bang.
+Thus the clever definition by design encompasses everything including nothingness and its claim to eternal perpetuity is quite logical.
+This rest the constant nagging question - When and How it all started?
+Why and how it would end ?
+If we take all these unnecessary questions out of debate, we can get started on to something constructive.
+Which is how do I fix myself !

 # `Maya` (The web of Manifestation )
 `Maya` is the complexity of `Prakriti`.
-When it grows beyond a certain level, our `Buddhi` is unable to decipher desires from `Nishkam`.
+When `Prakriti`  grows beyond a certain level, our `Buddhi` is unable to decipher desires from `Nishkam`.
 Its like a spider caught in its own web.
 Along with `Kaama` (desires) , `Krodha` (anger) , `Lobha` (greed) , Moha (lust) ; it becomes the fifth sin.

+>A word on web of Maya (Matrix) - Manifestations rarely live in isolation.
+For example it is as incorrect to say 'God alone created universe' as it would be to say 'Steve Jobs alone created iPhone'.
+A better way to understand is that Steve had some `Karma` that led to manifestation of an idea.
+Then Johnny Ive manifested his design onto Steve's idea.
+Phil Schiller added his marketing machine atop.
+And thousands of designers, developers, marketers made it a web of manifestation.
+That is just one product.
+Imagine this at a universal scale.
+Imagine there are beings with much greater capacities than  humans.
+Beings that can manifest stars and planets and galaxies.
+But never alone.
+Even for a simple bottle of wine we take help of bacteria.
+All this mush mush of `Swadharma` and `Karma` leads to an creation.

+# `Khsheta and Kshetragya` (The field and the warrior)

+Gita is written for a person who strives to end the misery of `Maya`. `Karmas` (except Nishkam) are essentially driven by desires.
+All desires during the process of acquisition as well as on fulfillment, lead to misery.

+> A word on desires - Think of desires as addiction.
+Lets say liquor.
+An alcoholic strives hard to get his evening fix.
+Drinks with effort.
+But next day a hangover hits.
+Repeated use will lead to destroyed liver.
+Similarly everything that we are manifesting , including our body, is an addiction.
+We need more of it.
+One day, it must end.
+Process of end has perceived pains.
+Process of managing our collection is a pain too.
+Enjoyment must end in sorrow.
+Love will end in grief.

+Krishna describes the Maya around you as a battlefield `Kshetra`.
+The battles are not outside in some physical field.
+We are constantly at battle with in ourselves.
+One who understand this internal battle field is called `Kshetragya`.